 Just when you thought that strategy gaming would take a turn for the better, we get disappointed.
 Kingdom Under Fire isn’t a bad game, but it is a game that had high expectations to revolutionize strategy, and failed to do so.
+If you are so good with strategies, you might want to try playing บาคาร่า.
 With only a few key features that make KUF unique, Kingdom Under Fire isn’t a complete waste of time, but is not a good use of it either.

 Fans of any game from the Blizzard series will recognize that KUF is very much alike the games such as Diablo and Warcraft.
 Building and establishing bases to breed your armies, then take the armies and destroy your enemy.
 These are the characteristics of every RTS game these days.
 Not to say that this is a bad way to approach developing a game, but you won’t get any award for uniqueness.
 Single player “missions” are also dull and tiresome.
 Most missions lack the fun and involvement that you need to enjoy a game, the missions are typically “Raze Enemy Base, Hero Must Survive.”
 Wow, that seems complicating and interesting, doesn’t it?
 Oh yeah, the “Hero” feature is in KUF, along with all the new RTS games.
 Drive your hero to victory with the completion of each mission and gain experience points.
 Sounds easy enough, not quite so.